antistereotip/ghost/SOCIETY/README.md

 ## We are Society

 Society is a set of people, who have the same goal and vision.
 We work together on amazing projects as an open source team.
 Morality and ethics come first.
+Our goal is to unite whitehat hackers and create a community that will contribute to the progress of humanity.
 Touch the future.

 ## What we do ?